coreruleset/documentation/content/development/crs_toolchain.md

 ### With the Binary

-Alternatively, you can download one of the pre-built binaries from GitHub.
-Navigate to `https://github.com/coreruleset/crs-toolchain/releases/latest` and download the package of your choice and the `crs-toolchain-checksums.txt` file.
-To verify the integrity of the binary / archive, navigate to the directory where you've stored the two files and verify that the checksum matches:
+Alternatively, one of the pre-built binaries can be downloaded from GitHub.
+Navigate to the [latest release](https://github.com/coreruleset/crs-toolchain/releases/latest) and download the package of choice along with the `crs-toolchain-checksums.txt` file.
+To verify the integrity of the binary/archive, navigate to the directory where the two files are stored and verify that the checksum matches:

 ```bash
 cd ~/Downloads
 shasum -a 256 -c crs-toolchain-checksums.txt 2>&1 | grep OK
 ```

-The output should look like the following (depnding on the binary / archive you downloaded):
+The output should look like the following (depending on the binary/archive downloaded):

 ```bash
 crs-toolchain-1.0.0_amd64.deb: OK